henryboisdequin/Blog/README.md

 # Blog

-A fullstack blog site deployed with ...
+A fullstack blog site deployed on Digital Ocean and Vultr.

 Website: